 Barbara Colt is a longtime advocate and activist promoting true equality for women including comprehensive reproductive health care.
 Former Board chair of the R.I.
 Women’s Political Caucus and Planned Parenthood of R.I.
 Board member, Women’s Development Corp. and former Executive Director of the R.I.
 Community Health Center Association.

 Jocelyn Foye, a Connecticut native brings her artistic training and experience as a contemporary feminist sculptor and design professor to the movement.
 Jocelyn is presently the Marketing and Design Lead for the Oakland-based software company, Crow Canyon Software, working out of the Wakefield office.
 She is a recipient of the 2014 NEA and City of Long Beach, CA Arts Grant and the prestigious Emerging Visual Artist fellow with the California Community Foundation.
-In addition to acting as the co-director of TWP, Jocelyn is involved with the Hera Gallery, the fifth oldest woman-initiated art space in America as well as a Girl Scout troop leader for her daughter.
+In addition to being the director of TWP and The Womxn Project Education Fund, Jocelyn is involved with the Hera Gallery, the fifth oldest woman-initiated art space in America, the not-for-profit Providence Biennial, as well as a Girl Scout troop leader for her daughter.

-Jordan Hevenor, a native of Washington state believes her rural upbringing gives her a deep understanding of the intersection of public policy with people’s everyday lives.
+Jordan Hevenor (on leave), a native of Washington state believes her rural upbringing gives her a deep understanding of the intersection of public policy with people’s everyday lives.
 She has brought this personal connection to policy-making work as a Congressional staffer, a Presidential campaign organizer, campaign manager, and an issue advocate.
-By day she uses her writing and research skills as a Vice President and Commercial Appraiser at Markus Appraisal, Inc. As the co-director of The Womxn Project, she helps to shape the legislative agenda and voter engagement efforts.
-Jordan, her husband, and two daughters are passionate about the environment, which led them to build Rhode Island’s first Certified Passive House.
-The house now generates more energy than it uses and is one small way they put their values into action.
+As a board member of The Womxn Project, she helps to shape the legislative agenda and voter engagement efforts.

 Deb Kopech started her career as an assistant to an executive in New York City.
 She eventually worked her way to becoming a management executive and later serving as a Human Resources Director for a Rhode Island school district.
 She and her husband of more than 40 years raised their three children with the value of social justice and the importance of gender and racial equality, the need to be compassionate for those with less than they need and to always donate to causes and organizations that supported issues they care about.
 Deb is an active member of the South County Huddle.